nhsuk/nhsuk-frontend/packages/components/checkboxes/README.md

       "value": "gov-gateway",
       "text": "Sign in with Government Gateway",
       "hint": {
-        "text": "You’ll have a user ID if you’ve registered for Self Assessment or filed a tax return online before."
+        "text": "You'll have a user ID if you've registered for Self Assessment or filed a tax return online before."
       }
     },
     {